 Who Olivier Polge is

 Born on July 30, 1974, Olivier Polge is a French perfumer who has held the title of CHANEL In-House Perfumer-Creator since formally succeeding his father Jacques Polge around 2013 to 2015.
+Vanity Fair reported on July 8, 2013, that Chanel had formally named Olivier Polge as successor to Jacques Polge as the house perfumer formally succeeding his father Jacques Polge around 2013 to 2015.
 His father held that same role for decades, which gives Olivier a rare blend of inherited institutional knowledge and formal training that few people in the fragrance world can match.

 He started with an internship at Chanel early in his career, then spent roughly 15 years at International Flavors & Fragrances (IFF), one of the largest fragrance and flavor companies in the world.
 During that period he was involved in creating Dior Homme and Viktor & Rolf's Flowerbomb, both of which became commercially significant and critically recognized launches.
 He rejoined Chanel in September 2013, working alongside his father and research director Christopher Sheldrake before fully taking over the top creative role.
 By 2025 he had completed 10 years in the lead position, still actively developing fragrances including work connected to the Chance line and previous hits like Misia, Boy, and No. 5 L'Eau.